 No matter which method of candle making you choose, enjoy the process, and get creative!
 Consider adding dried flowers to the hot wax, or putting a few drops of your favorite essential oils in to really make them your own.
 And remember, DIY candles make an excellent gift for friends and family!

 This article was translated from German by Karen Stankiewicz.
-You can find the original here: Kerzen und Docht selber machen und aus Resten neue Kerzen gießen** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Kerzen und Docht selber machen und aus Resten neue Kerzen gießen** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?